Mak2006/python-rest-app-cont/README.md

 ### We now create a test module to test the `add` service.
 Under application root we include a `tests` directory and create our tests `test_addsvc.py` We use pytest rather than the built in `unittest` as pytest does more, and already have it installed. pytest would auto discover the tests from file prefixed with `test_`.
 We further keep our functional and unit tests separate.

+### TDD
+At this stage we are ripe enough to introduce TDD, we intend to creat the following tests
+1. functional - that the `UI` layer , web pages handles auth, 4xx and 5xx errors, shows the result.
+1. unit - `add` service throws proper error on incorrect input, computes correctly.

 ### Exposing the documentation for the REST layer